-The Tax Collector and County use the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the Tax Collector and County generally use its estimated incremental borrowing rate as the discount rate for the leases.

-The lease term includes the noncancellable period of the lease.
-Lease payments include the measurement of the lease liability and are composed of the fixed payments and purchase option price that the Tax Collector and County is reasonably certain to exercise.
+- The Tax Collector and County use the interest rate charged by the lessor as the discount rate.
+When the interest rate charged by the lessor is not provided, the Tax Collector and County generally use its estimated incremental borrowing rate as the discount rate for the leases. - The lease term includes the noncancellable period of the lease.
+Lease payments include the measurement of the lease liability are composed of the fixed payments and purchase option price that the Tax Collector and County is reasonably certain to exercise.

-The Tax Collector and County monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
-Lease assets are reported with other capital assets and lease liabilities are reported with long-term debt in the statement of net position as part of the governmental activities opinion unit in the basic financial statements of the County and the related lease disclosures for the amount of those lease assets and accumulated amortization will be presented in the notes to the County's basic financial statements.
+The Tax Collector and County monitors changes in circumstances that would require a remeasurement of its lease, and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
+Lease assets are reported with other capital assets and lease liabilities are reported with long-term debt in the statement of net position as part of the governmental activities opinion unit in the basic financial statements of the County.

-The building lease states it may be canceled in the event budget appropriations are not sufficient to meet the Tax Collector's obligations under the leases.
-Lease expenditures for all leases for the year ended September 30, 2022, amounted to approximately \$443,000.
+The leases state they may be canceled in the event budget appropriations are not sufficient to meet the Tax Collector's obligations under the leases.
+Lease expenditures for all leases for the year ended September 30, 2023, amounted to approximately \$493,000.